 It is quite impossible for any one of the present generation to imagine the popular surprise and indignation which the book called forth, or how entirely its author cut herself off from the favor and sympathy of a large number of those who had previously delighted to do her honor.
 Social and literary circles, which had been proud of her presence, closed their doors against her.
-[The Boston Athenaeum, which had offered Mrs. Child the free use of the library, now voted to rescind the privilege lest it prove an inconvenient precedent!]
-The sale of her books, the subscriptions to her magazines, fell off to a ruinous extent.
-She knew all she was hazarding, and made the great sacrifice, a measure a where was strained by an a strain at a support of the prepared for all the consequences which followed.
+[The Boston Athenaeum, which had offered Mrs. Child the free use of the library, now voted to rescind the privilege lest it prove an inconvenient precedent:] The sale of her books, the subscriptions to her magazines, fell off to a ruinous extent.
+She knew all she was hazarding, and made the great sacrifice, would be supported to the support of The state of the s prepared for all the consequences which followed.
 In the preface to her book, she says: "I am fully aware of the unpopularity of the task I have undertaken; but though I expect ridicule and censure, I do not fear them.
 A few years hence, the opinion of the world will be a matter in which I have not even the most transient interest; but this book will be abroad on its mission of humanity long after the hand that wrote it is mingling with the dust.
-Should it be the means of advancing, even one single hour, the inevitable progress of truth and justice, I would not exchange the consciousness for all Rothschild's wealth or Sir Walter's fame."ll
+Should it be the means of advancing, even one single hour, the inevitable progress of truth and justice, I would not exchange the consciousness for all Rothschild's wealth or Sir Walter's fame."11